tisan-das/tisan-das.github.io/_posts/2023-01-30-Introduction-to-Micoservice-Architecture.md

 5. Configuration Management: Each service has its own set of secrets and configs.
 There needs to be a way to store and access configurations centrally.
 Every service has its way for this is a waste of time, and should be standardized.

 6. Fault-tolerance: There are many ways for the service to fail.
 Outages are inevitable, however, the important part is to ensure the outage isn't bringing down the whole service itself.
-The microservices are supposed to be modeled around the loose coupling and asynchronous dependency
+The microservices are supposed to be modeled around the loose coupling and asynchronous dependency.

 7. Internal & External testing:
 - hard to test in a completely isolated environment